ADirin/OTP2_LectureMaterial/Week1_Introduction /Lecture Assignment/Extend_Lecture_Exercise.md

 1. Confirm that all Unit tests are pass successfully.
 2. Create a JaCOCO report

+### Add a Dockfile to the project and run the file locally

 ## Submission
 1. Submit the github repor
 2. Submit the screenshot of the JaCoCo result
+3. Screenshot of the Docker Image from docker desktop

 ## Notes
 Encoding: Make sure all .properties files use UTF-8 encoding to prevent character corruption in non-Latin languages.